hbrekke/Home-Automation/images/readme.md

 # images

-Here will all images that is developed be located.
+All developed images will be located here.